T20X/notes/low latency/lock-free.md

 thread 1's, then the compiler/processor/cache is not required to ensure visibility of the store to X from thread 1 to the load in thread 2.

-However, relaxed RMW ops can form part of a "release sequence" --- a store release followed by a series of RMW ops from random threads, followed by a load acquire of the last value written is still a release-acquire pairing.
+!!!IMPORTANT!!!**However, relaxed RMW ops can form part of a "release sequence" --- a store release followed by a series of RMW ops from random threads, followed by a load acquire of the last value written is still a release-acquire pairing**

 ## "inter-thread happens before"